kalispera/DNA.css/Readme.md

 }
 ```

-And a Hero area could look like this:
+And a hero area could look like this:

 ```css